JohnReid/JohnReid.github.io/_drafts/fatboy.md

 and at the pure maths department, so the project naturally combined two interests.

-The result of this project was *Fatboy*, a backgammon playing agent taught entirely through self-play.
+The result was *Fatboy*, a backgammon playing agent taught entirely through self-play.
 Fatboy included an interface to [FIBS](http://www.fibs.com/) and to the best of my knowledge was the first AI agent to play online against all-comers on the internet.

 <!-- Control how much is shown as an excerpt. -->
 <!--more-->